-- All students must be logged in to Zoom (or other designated platform as indicated by the instructor) by the start of class (0830).
+- All students must be logged in to Zoom by the start of class (0900).
 Roll call will begin immediately at the starting time.
-Any student that is having technical difficulties logging in must inform the instructor via email or text BEFORE the beginning of class.
-Failure to do so may result in a "tardy". - Students shall have the video cameras on at all times during online classes, unless authorized by the instructor. - In the event that a student must step away from the online class for more than just a few minutes, the student should inform the instructor, via text or email, that he/she must step away from the computer.
-Failure to adhere to this policy may result in the Instructor removing the student from the online lecture resulting in the student having to re-enter Zoom.
+Any student that is having technical difficulties logging in must inform the instructor via email or text via the appropriate platform BEFORE the beginning of class. - Students shall have the video cameras on at all times during online classes, unless authorized by the instructor. - In the event that a student must step away from the online class, the student shall designate themselves as "Away" or otherwise inform the instructor that he/she must step away from the computer.
+Failure to adhere to this policy may result in the Instructor removing the student from the online lecture.
 Repeated violations of this policy will result in an absence or tardy being recorded. - Students will be called upon throughout the class.
-Failure to answer will be construed as being away from the computer and the policy above shall be applied. - Students shall be dressed in the appropriate SPC uniform with a professional appearance.
-(See DRESS CODE in this syllabus).
+Failure to answer will be construed as being away from the computer and the policy above shall be applied.